 Why ISPs Use Dynamic IP Addresses

-Most ISPs use dynamic IP addressing because it allows efficient management of their limited IP address pools.
-IPv4 addresses are finite, and dynamic allocation helps ISPs serve more customers with fewer addresses.
+Here's the thing-most ISPs use dynamic IP addressing because it lets them manage their limited IP address pools way more efficiently.
+IPv4 addresses aren't unlimited, and dynamic allocation helps ISPs serve more customers without needing as many addresses.

 How Dynamic IP Address Assignment Works

-Dynamic IP addresses are typically assigned using the Dynamic Host Configuration Protocol (DHCP).
-When your device connects to the ISP's network, it requests an IP address from the DHCP server, which leases an available address for a specified period.
+Dynamic IP addresses typically get assigned using the Dynamic Host Configuration Protocol (DHCP).
+When your device connects to your ISP's network, it asks the DHCP server for an IP address, and the server loans you one for a set period of time.

 Factors That Cause Your IP Address to Change